-The City is beginning an 18-month public process to update the Housing Element of the General Plan, as required by State law.
-The Housing Element Update will build upon and revise, as appropriate, the goals, policies and programs of the existing Housing Element to ensure that the City can meet the housing needs of all Long Beach residents through 2029, when the plan is scheduled to be updated again.
+The City is updating the Housing Element of the General Plan, as required by State law.
+The 2021-2029 Housing Element is the sixth update and is also referred to as the 6th Cycle Housing Element.
+The Housing Element Update builds upon and revises the goals, policies and programs of the existing Housing Element to ensure that the City can meet the housing needs of all Long Beach residents through 2029, when the plan is scheduled to be updated again.

 The Housing Element provides the City with a roadmap for accommodating the projected number of housing units needed to house existing and future City residents and guides future decisions that impact housing.
-The Housing Element aims to achieve a number of overarching goals:
+The Housing Element aims to achieve several overarching goals:

 - Accommodate projected housing demand, as mandated by the State,

 - Increase housing production to meet this demand,

 - Improve the safety, quality and condition of existing housing,